vhscom/archuro/README.md

 Constant churn in application development environments make it difficult to keep software running reliably over time, even on a single machine.
 And that's assuming your application doesn't carry around a lot of dependencies.
 If you wouldn't allow the kind of variance described in your production environment, why let it start during development?
 Thankfully you don't have to.
 That's why I created Archuro.

+# About

+Archuro is a simple CLI tool for macOS to get a hypervized Linux dev environment up and running as quickly as possible.
+It was created primarily to get Arch Linux running on Catalina on a 2019 MacBookPro as bare metal Arch Linux support still isn't quite there yet (though it is in progress and I recommend you use real Arch Linux if you can though, sadly, macOS will still be required to perform firmware updates on the machine which may include security patches).

 ## Goals

 - Eliminate hidden app dependencies.